voxpupuli/puppet-redis/REFERENCE.md

 Data type: `Integer[0]`

-Minimum number of slaves master will remain connected with, for another slave to migrate to a  master which is no longer covered by any slave
-Only set if cluster_enabled is true
+Minimum number of slaves master will remain connected with, for another slave to migrate to a  master which is no longer covered by any slave Only set if cluster_enabled is true
-Default: 1

 Default value: $redis::cluster_migration_barrier

 ##### `output_buffer_limit_slave`

-Data type: `Any`
+Data type: `String[1]`